facebookresearch/ActivityNet-Entities/README.md

 |-----|-----------------|-----------------|--------|--------|
 | [GVD](https://github.com/facebookresearch/grounded-video-description) | **17.26%** | 58.57% | 7.46% | 22.88% |

 (Important!)
 F1\_all, and F1\_loc are proposed as the official metrics in [Zhou et al. CVPR 2019](https://arxiv.org/pdf/1812.06587.pdf).
 In F1\_all, a region prediction is considered correct if the object word is correctly predicted and also correctly localized.
 In F1\_loc, we only consider correctly-predicted object words, i.e., language generation error (e.g., hallucinated objects) is ignored.
 However, as both metrics average accuracies over object categories, they emphasize unproportionally on description diversity, as object classes never predicted will have zero accuracy and reduce overall metric numbers.
 In fact, in the baseline method GVD, only about half of the object categories are predicted (that’s why we see a low F1\_all score).
 Hacks such as increasing accuracies on the long-tail classes will significantly improve the metric scores which is not exactly the purpose of the challenge. **We therefore adopt two additional metrics for this sub-task, F1\_all\_per\_sent  and F1\_loc\_per\_sent, where the accuracies are averaged over all the sentences.** Note that none of the four metrics are perfect, but at least give us a holistic view of the system performance.
 More details on evaluation metrics are in Sec.
 5.1 and A.2 in [Zhou et al. CVPR 2019](https://arxiv.org/pdf/1812.06587.pdf).
-The evaluation script (same as in the evaluation server) is available at https://github.com/facebookresearch/ActivityNet-Entities#evaluation.

 **To determine the winner, we adopt the highest score on Localization Accuracy on Sub-task I and the highest score on F1\_all\_per\_sent on Sub-task II.**